 The ranking is perfect to see who will do very well this year and predict sales growth towards the end of the year.
 It’s also a great source of inspiration for luxury leaders looking to learn from the best.
 By seeing how the top high-end brands are performing online, we can understand why they are so popular and how their approach could be replicated.

-Gucci is dominating the 2018 ranking, followed by Chanel and Louis Vuitton.
+Gucci is dominating on the ranking, followed by Chanel and Louis Vuitton.

 More surprising, the high-end Italian fashion brand Balenciaga saw impressive growth thanks to its fresh take on the high-end sneakers and streetwear.